Poikilos/EnlivenMinetest/README.md

 ## Known issues:
+* Preciousness in trm_compassgps has not been audited
 * Installer script does not copy certain stuff to the config files due to permissions unless runs as root (the rest is designed to run as sudoer, and use sudo only as needed)
 * minetestserver-update-from-git.sh usually doesn't work right.
 Normally just rename your minetest folder then clone it from git instead.
 * make sure always cd $HOME/Downloads before downloading stuff (double check installer script)